 What Does “Credit Based” Mean?

-The term credit-based (Credit Based CGPA System) means that every subject in a course is assigned a specific number of credits, and these credits decide how much that subject contributes to your overall CGPA.
+The term “Credit-Based” signifies that each subject within a course is assigned a specific credit value, these credits determine the extent to which that particular subject contributes to your overall CGPA.

 What Are Credits?